USEPA/spmodel/cran-comments.md

 ## Downstream dependencies

-There are no downstream dependencies.
+There is one downstream dependency, `SSN2`, for which I am the developer.
+This update will not affect the downstream dependency.